 Get Your ZZZ’s

-Not getting enough sleep is a main player when it comes to weight gain.
-In fact, sleep deprivation raises the levels of the stress hormone called cortisol, a hormone which greatly increases your appetite.
+Not getting enough sleep is the main player when it comes to weight gain.
+In fact, sleep deprivation raises the levels of the stress hormone called cortisol, a hormone that greatly increases your appetite.

-Those who wake up with their brain in a fog tend to make poor choices when it comes to nutrition and often feel too sluggish to make it to the gym.
+Those who wake up with their brain in a fog tend to make poor choices when it comes to nutrition and often feels too sluggish to make it to the gym.

 Try going to bed just one hour earlier than usual.
 Your body will be more energized and ready to hit the gym in the morning.
 See you there!